 Section 6.
 Powers.
 The Board of Directors shall manage, control and be responsible for oversight of the affairs and property of the Corporation, and at all times may exercise on behalf of the Corporation all lawful powers, rights and privileges of the Corporation under Chapter 180 and any other applicable law, except those powers reserved to the Members by law, the Articles of Organization, or these Bylaws.
 The Board of Directors, in its discretion, may from time to time establish committees, appoint individuals to serve as members of any such committee, define or limit the powers and duties of any such committee, and thereafter may disband the same.
-The Board of Directors or give voting power only to Directors on any such committee, except that the Board of Directors may not delegate the powers specified in Section 55 of Chapter 156B of the Massachusetts General Laws or other actions under Massachusetts law that require action by the Board of Directors including, without limitation, the Board may not delegate the power to:
+The Board of Directors may delegate its powers, or a portion thereof, to committees that either consist solely of Directors or give voting power only to Directors on any such committee, except that the Board of Directors may not delegate the powers specified in Section 55 of Chapter 156B of the Massachusetts General Laws or other actions under Massachusetts law that require action by the Board of Directors including, without limitation, the Board may not delegate the power to: